 When teeth are developing, sometimes benign lesions develop in the jaw's cells and tissues called odontogenic cysts.
 While these growths are typically non-cancerous and treatable, it’s worth being aware of the background, symptoms, and what you can do if you think you might have one.

 Diagnosing An Odontogenic Cyst And Getting Treatment

 A cyst in your jaw doesn't necessarily mean you have cancer or another dire condition, and your medical or dental professional will have the tools to treat it effectively.
-While you may not be able to prevent a cyst from forming, practicing a good oral hygiene routine and getting routine dental X-rays will ensure that any dental conditions are detected and treated early.
+While you may not be able to prevent a cyst from forming, seeing your dental professional regularly and getting routine dental X-rays will ensure that any dental conditions are detected and treated early.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.